About This Course

 Many graduates suggest that the course reinforces their self-confidence and encourages them to become involved in community or political activism.

-To apply for this course, you will have an honours primary degree at 2H2 level or the equivalent
+To apply for this course, you will have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or the equivalent

 If you have relevant experience in the areas of community work, industry, or the professions, you can also apply.